tanhowseng/lab2-tanhowseng/README.md

 > TODO:
 > * Describe the meaning of Mininet API in Python you used in detail

+1. Mininet is a network emulator.
+It creates a realistic virtual network, running real kernel, switch and application code, om a single machine (VM, cloud or native).
+It tuns a collection of end-hosts, switches, routers, and links on a single LInux kernel.

 ### iPerf Commands

 > TODO:
 > * Describe the meaning of iPerf command you used in detail

+1. iPerf is a tool for active measurements of the maximum acheiveable bandwidth on IP networks.
+It supports tuning of various parameters related to timing, buffers and protocols (TCP, UDP, SCTP with IPv4 and IPV6)

 ### Tasks